-You're going to really convince people to like your page by playing a great show, having a great song they hear somewhere and positive word of mouth.
-In other words, don't spend a huge amount of time online actually trying to get new people to follow you online.
+You're going to convince people to like your page by playing a great show and garnering positive word of mouth.
+In other words, don't spend all of your time.
+Instead, devote time offline in order to engage with more people online.

 Don't just hold court on your Facebook page.
 When you post something, and your fans start commenting on it, talk back to them.
 You don't have to reply to every single person, but responding to some will encourage your fans to stay active on your page.

 Your Facebook page is for promoting your music, but if that's all you do on it, you won't get very far.
 Instead, mix some personal stories in with your music-related announcements and updates.

 You don't have to make your online life an open book.
 But, lets say you're a pizza aficionado and you're in Chicago (known for its deep-dish pizza) and you're ordering a pizza, announce that on Facebook.
 These sorts of things, mixed in with your business posts, give fans a peek behind the curtain and humanize you.

 You're a musician, not a social media marketer.
 Social media platforms can be seductive but make sure you don't waste hours on Facebook.
 Use it strategically to promote your work and don't neglect other areas of your music career, such as practicing and recording.

 If possible, manage your social media page yourself rather than depending on a social media manager.
 And, if you're part of a band, be sure to let all the band members jump in with you and engage with fans—a group post will make the page feel more organic and natural, giving fans a more personal connection to your music.
 And, if you're a soloist, include posts with your producer or promoter.